 The actual interest reflects the ongoing shift of beneficiaries away from the paper check method of benefit payment to direct deposit.
+On December 21, 2010, the Department of Treasury published a final rule amending 31 Code of Federal Regulations Part 208 to require recipients of federal benefit and nontax payments to receive their payments by electronic funds transfer.
+People who apply for Social Security benefits on or after May 1, 2011 receive their payments electronically.
+Many people who previously received federal benefit checks before May 1, 2011 have switched to an electronic payment.
+As a result, the final rule has decreased the volume of unnegotiated benefit checks, and we expect this trend to continue.
 Benefits paid via direct deposit bypass the mechanism in which there is the possibility of an uncashed check.
 However, the effect of the growth in direct deposit participation on unnegotiated check interest is somewhat offset by increases in the number of beneficiaries and in the average monthly benefit payments.
 The following table summarizes the recent trend in the percentage of OASDI beneficiaries enrolled in the direct deposit payment program.

+Direct Deposit

-Direct Deposit Participation Rate
+Participation Rate

 December 2004 82%

 December 2005 83%

 December 2006 84%

 December 2007 85%

 December 2008 86%

 December 2009 87%

 December 2010 88%

 December 2011 91%

+December 2012 95%

+December 2013 98%